AishuPola/sap_notes/notes.md

 sap graph:
-ideally need to connect to sf api, grow api, it is complex, so we will go through grpah, only one api.
+ideally need to connect to sf api, grow api, it is complex, so we will go through graph
+, only one api.

 odata provisioning:
 replaciing net weaver gateway.